ยท hands on

 console.log(`Created file "${filePath}".`);

-It can be ran as follows:
+It can be executed as follows:

 npx ts-node-esm src/new-post.mts "My Post Title"